flyteorg/flyte/rsts/deployment/configuration/general.rst

 Evaluation Order in PodTemplates
 *********************************

 The following diagram shows the precedence in evaluation order between the different types of PodTemplates and K8s Plugin Configuration.
+The precedence is higher at the top and decreases as the height of the tree increases.

 .. mermaid::
    :alt: Evaluation order of PodTemplates